About the Portal

 Does this data portal provide information that is representative of all health departments?

 The portal only includes information about health departments that have participated in PHAB’s voluntary accreditation program and have undergone the peer review process.
 It is not necessarily representative of all health departments.
-For example, the Healthy People 2020 objective related to accrediting local health departments, has a denominator of 2,309 local health departments.
-Only a small portion of those have data in this portal.
-For more information about the universe of governmental health departments, see the profiles by the Association of State and Territorial Health Officials and the National Association of County and City Health Officials .
+For example, the Healthy People 2030 objective related to accrediting local health departments has a denominator of 2,309 local health departments.
+Only a small portion of those health departments have data in this portal.
+For more information about the universe of governmental health departments, see the profiles by the Association of State and Territorial Health Officials and the National Association of County and City Health Officials.

 PHAB accredits Tribal and territorial health departments, Army Installation Departments of Public Health, and state/territorial Vital Records/Health Statistics Units.
 Why is there no measure data for those types of applicants?